-2.9.4 From the date of execution of the Agreement, Canada and Québec shall pay for the benefit of the James Bay Crees, the Inuit of Québec and the Inuit of Port Burwell the amounts of compensation to which they shall be entitled upon the coming into force of the Agreement in accordance with the provisions of Sub-section 25.1 However, during the transitional period, such amounts of compensation shall not be paid to the legal entity or entities contemplated by Sections 26 and 27 but shall instead be paid to financial institutions in Québec mutually acceptable to Québec, Canada and the Cree and Inuit parties, for the benefit of the James Bay Crees, the Inuit of Québec and the Inuit of Port Burwell, pursuant to trust arrangements acceptable to Canada, Québec and the interested Native parties.
+2.9.4 From the date execution of the Agreement, Canada and Quebec shall pay for the benefit of the James Bay Crees, the Inuit of Quebec and the Inuit of Port Burwell the amounts of compensation to which they shall be entitled upon the coming into force of the Agreement in accordance with the provisions of Sub-Section 25.1.
+However, during the Transitional Period, such amounts of compensation shall not be paid to the legal entity or entities contemplated by Section 26 and 27 but shall instead be paid to financial institutions in Quebec mutually acceptable to Quebec, Canada and the Cree and Inuit parties, for the benefit of the James Bay Crees, the Inuit of Quebec and the Inuit of Port Burwell, pursuant to trust arrangements acceptable to Canada, Quebec and the interested Native parties.
 It is recognized that there may be separate trust arrangements for each of the interested Native parties.